Iran tanker departs after Gibraltar rejects US demand

 Gibraltar's government rejected that request, saying it could not seek a court order to detain the supertanker because US sanctions against Iran were not applicable in the European Union.

-The vessel had turned east as of early Monday, although its ultimate destination was unclear.
+As of early Monday, the vessel had turned east, with Marine Traffic reporting its destination as Kalamata in Greece.

-In its decision ordering the release of the tanker, Gibraltar said it had received assurances from Iran that the vessel would not head to any country subject to EU sanctions.
+In its decision ordering the release of the tanker, Gibraltar's government said it had received written assurances from Iran that the ship would not be headed for countries "subject to European Union sanctions".

 Iran denied it had made any promises about the ship's destination to secure the release.